WerIstLuka/Int/README.md

 i decided to rewrite this in Go because python is slow the python branch will be discontinued after the go version has feature parity

+as of now the build script doesnt work it will be fixed once the go version of int works good enough for testing

 the go version will be the only version going forward im planning to release go at version 2.0